SehwanHong/Artificial-Intelligence/ToNN/ViT/index.md

 Position embeddings are added to the patch embedding to retain positional information.
 Standard learnable 1D position embedding.
 The result sequence of embedding vectors serves as input to the encoder.

 The Transformer encoder consist of alternating layers of multihead self-attention and MLP blocks.
-Layernorm is applied before every block, and residual connection after every block. and residual connection after every block.
+Layernorm is applied before every block, and residual connection after every block.

 The MLP contains two layers with a GELU non-linearity.